thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 10. Making Weapons Work
 -----------------------

 10.1.
 The bad news is, those bullets don't do anything yet.
 Even if you manage to hit the raider with them, they'll just pass harmlessly through it, because right now it's pretty much immortal.
+It's not killable, or even touchable.
 It's too dumb to die!

 10.2.
 So let's make it mortal.
 Open Raider.ts and add the following lines to the array of entity properties being declared in the constructor.
 You could add them at the end of the array, or make things a bit neater and add them in alphabetical order.
 Whichever you choose, be sure to add commas in the proper places.

+	Collidable.fromColliderPropertyNameToCollideWithAndCollide
+	(
+		Sphere.fromRadius(4),
+		Player.name,
+		(uwpe: UniverseWorldPlaceEntities, c: Collision) =>
+		{
+			var entityOther = uwpe.entity2;
+			if (entityOther.name == Player.name)
+			{
+				var playerEnitty = entityOther as Player;
+				var playerKillable = Killable.of(entityPlayer);
+				playerKillable.kill();
+			}
+		}
+	),

+	Killable.default()

+These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.
+The Collidable declaration would also make touching a raider deadly for the player, except that right now, just like the raider was, the player's ship isn't killable, or really even touchable.
+We'll need to fix that more or less the same way.

+10.3.
+To make the player touchable and killable, open Player.ts and, in the constructor, add the following to the list of properties, adjusting commas as needed:

 	Collidable.fromCollider(Sphere.fromRadius(4) ),

-	Killable.fromIntegrityMax(1),

-These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.
+	Killable.default()

+Now the player can be collided with and killed as well.
+It's only fair.

-10.3 Re-compile the game and refresh the web browser.
+10.4.
+Re-compile the game and refresh the web browser.
+Locate the raider, aim carefully, and shoot a bullet at it.
 Now your bullets can destroy the Raider, which is good, because otherwise what's the point of bullets, man?

 <img src="Screenshot-10-Bullet_Destroys_Raider.gif" />

+10.5.
+Refresh the web browser again, and this time, run your ship into the raider.
+This time, the raider will destroy you.
+At last, this game has some stakes!

 11. Giving the Ground Some Weight